vladimirlevchenko/Machine-Learning-for-pincer-Au-catalysts/README.md

 *Tilset_Au_OAc.xyz*

-These scaffolds represent “naked” frameworks to which new substituents are going to be introduced.
+These scaffolds represent “naked” frameworks to which the substituents are going to be introduced.

 # Introduction of Substituents

 Let us assume that we want to generate a mono substituted CCNAu_OAc complex with a benzene ring in position 7.
-To do that we would simply set up an input file for molSimplify - *CCNAu_OAc_mono_7_benzene.in*.
+To do that we would simply set up an input file for *molSimplify* - *CCNAu_OAc_mono_7_benzene.in*.
 The resulted file would then be executed by *molSimplify* together with its “naked” scaffold *CCNAu_OAc.xyz*.
 The logic behind this is that *molSimplify* uses the xyz-complex CCNAu_OAc as a core, substitutes its hydrogen atom in the position 7 with benzene and saves the output geometry as *CCNAu_OAc_mono_7_benzene.xyz* file, as demonstrated in Fig. X.

 Generation of thousands of such complexes with different ligands, positions and scaffolds would require automatization and thus development of an algorithm that does the job for us.
 First define a ligand set.